Many Real Bread bakers use lower salt levels already but the Real Bread Campaign urges all bakers to reduce the amount of salt they use.

-In very small amounts, sodium plays a part in a number of functions in the human body but many people in the UK consume far too much of it.
+In very small amounts, sodium (an element in common salt) plays a part in a number of functions in the human body but many people in the UK consume far more than is healthy.

-In line with Public Health England’s 2024 voluntary salt reduction target for bread (and industrial loaf products) we encourage Real Bread bakers to aim for a maximum salt level of no more than 0.85% (ie 0.85g per 100g) of finished product weight.
+In line with Public Health England’s 2024 voluntary salt reduction target for bread (and industrial loaf products) we encourage Real Bread bakers to aim for a maximum salt level in plain bread of no more than 0.85% (ie 0.85g per 100g) of finished product weight.*

 We also call for: